archanray/archanray.github.io/_pages/about.md

 ## About this website

 Powered by [Jekyll](https://jekyllrb.com/).
-Theme by [AcademicPages](https://github.com/academicpages/academicpages.github.io), a fork of [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/), some edits including this acknowledgement were borrowed from modifications by [Chris Severen](https://cseveren.github.io/).
+Theme by [AcademicPages](https://github.com/academicpages/academicpages.github.io), a fork of [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/), some edits including this acknowledgement were borrowed from [Chris Severen](https://cseveren.github.io/) and [Ian Gemp](https://imgemp.github.io/).
 Hosted on [Github Pages](https://pages.github.com/).